VCDN-2024/prog6212-poe-part-2-ST10275486/README.md

 # Contract Monthly Claim System: Africlaim

-## Introduction
+## Introduction (Erikaheidi, 2022)
-Africlaim is a web-based application designed to simplify the process of managing monthly claims submitted by lecturers.
-The system ensures educational institutions can efficiently handle claims while maintaining transparency and accuracy.

-The application allows lecturers to submit claims, while coordinators and managers can verify and approve these claims through a streamlined workflow.
-CMCS also provides real-time tracking of claim statuses, automated notifications, and detailed administrative features for HR personnel.
+Africlaim is a website constructed to manage monthly claims from lecturers, focused on improving user experience.
+The system allows educational institutions to administer the claims processes with ease, integrity, and precision.
+The application enables the submission of claims by lecturers while providing a structured process through which coordinators and managers can review and accept the submitted claims.

+Africlaim also offers:
+- Claim status tracking capabilities
+- Notifications for claim updates
+- Extensive management functions for Human Resource officials

-## Key Features
+## Key Features (Erikaheidi, 2022)

 ### Claim Submission
-- **Simple Interface**: Lecturers can submit claims with all necessary details, including hours worked, hourly rate, and supporting notes.
+- **Simple Interface**: It is feasible for lecturers to lodge claims inclusive of all relevant particulars like hours worked, hourly pay, and any additional documents.
-- **Document Upload**: Attach supporting documents such as timesheets and invoices for verification.
+- **Document Upload**: Lecturers can attach supporting documents such as PDFs, Word documents, etc.

 ### Claim Verification and Approval
-- **Automated Workflow**: Claims are routed through predefined verification and approval stages to minimize manual tasks.
+- **Automated Workflow**: Claims are routed through verification and approval stages to minimize manual tasks.
 - **Multi-Level Approval**: Programme Coordinators verify claims, and Academic Managers provide final approval.
-- **Detailed Recordkeeping**: All decisions are logged for auditing and accountability.

 ### Status Monitoring
 - **Real-Time Updates**: Lecturers can track the status of their claims from submission to approval.